Who’s the Digital Vagabond?

 |

-I hope that this website may inspire the birth of other vagabonds.
+On my road trip I had the serendipitous good fortune to meet my travel mentor, Ed Buryn at his home in Northern California in the Sierra Nevadas.
+We’ve become good friends and have collaborated in creating the annual “Roads Scholarship” to inspire and encourage the birth of other vagabonds.
 Today, in the era of digital communications, the dream of living, working and traveling freely is more achievable than ever.

 Another verse from the book of Buryn -